Wolfpack Alliance: The Vancouver operation and the gang war

 The United Nations gang aligned itself with the Dhak-Duhre group against the Wolfpack.
 On 16 January 2012, a United Nations gang member, Salih "Sal" Abdulaziz Sahbaz of Surrey, was murdered in Mexico.
-His corpse was not looted and he had some $20, 000 U.S. dollars in his wallet.
+His corpse was not looted and he had some $20,000 U.S. dollars in his wallet.
 On 17 January 2012, Sandip "Dippy" Duhre, the co-boss of the Dhak-Duhre group, was shot dead while leaving a Vancouver hotel in a revenge attack for the Delta Grand Hotel incident.
 On 18 January 2012, a United Nations gang leader, Thomas Gisby, was almost killed in a bombing of his mobile home in Whistler.
 Gisby fled to Mexico after the murder attempt.

 On 28 April 2012, Gisby was murdered at a Starbucks In Nuevo Vallarta at about 9 am.
-The killers of Gisby used a .44 Magnum handgun, a rare weapon in Mexico were the standard weapons used in murders are AK-47 assault rifles, 9 mm handguns or .38 pistols.
-A Wolfpack member who called himself Sossa texted Alkhalil at 10: 16 am the same day from Mexico to claim credit for Gisby's murder and exaggerated the details such as claiming to have used 50 calibre gun.
+The killers of Gisby used a .44 Magnum handgun, a rare weapon in Mexico, where the standard weapons used in murders are AK-47 assault rifles, 9 mm handguns or .38 pistols.
+A Wolfpack member who called himself Sossa texted Alkhalil at 10:16 am the same day from Mexico to claim credit for Gisby's murder, and exaggerated the details such as claiming to have used 50 calibre gun.

 Naicker was shot dead outside of a Starbucks café in Port Moody on 25 June 2012.
 On 19 November 2012, Suhhveer "Sukh" Dhak and his bodyguard Thomas Mantel were murdered.
-Between 2010-2013, there were 20 murders in the Lower Mainland related to the gang war started by the murder of Gurmit Singh Dhak.
+Between 2010-2013, there were 20 murders in the Lower Mainland, related to the gang war started by the murder of Gurmit Singh Dhak.

-A member of the Dhak-Duhre group, Manjot Singh Dhillon, took to posting images of dead wolves on his Facebook profile starting in early January 2013 as a public way of indicating he was planning to strike at the Wolfpack.
-At about 9:30 pm on 13 January 2013, Dhillon was found almost dead by the side of Colebrook Road in Surrey with several bullet wounds and died later night of his wounds at the hospital.
+A member of the Dhak-Duhre group, Manjot Singh Dhillon, took to posting images of dead wolves on his Facebook profile starting in early January 2013, as a public way of indicating he was planning to strike at the Wolfpack.
+At about 9:30 pm on 13 January 2013, Dhillon was found almost dead by the side of Colebrook Road in Surrey, with several bullet wounds.
+He died later that night of his wounds at the hospital.
 On 14 January 2013, Manjinder "Manny" Singh Hairan, one of the gunmen who had killed Jonathan Bacon in 2011, was shot dead in Surrey.

-On 28 January 2013, Jaskaran Singh Sandhu of the Dhak-Duhre group, was murdered in Surrey and the next month, Amritpal "Paul" Saran of the Dhak-Duhre group was likewise murdered in Surrey.
+On 28 January 2013, Jaskaran Singh Sandhu of the Dhak-Duhre group, was murdered in Surrey.
+In February, Amritpal "Paul" Saran of the Dhak-Duhre group was murdered in Surrey.
 On 24 April 2013, Craig Widdifield was murdered outside of a gym at the Morgan Crossing shopping mall in Surrey.
 Widdifield was not a member of the Wolfpack, but killed only for being a friend of Amero.